markusmoenig/Eldiron/docs/docs/creator/tools/linedef.md

 - **X**: Split selected geometry edges.
 On connected quad geometry this performs a loop-cut through the quad strip.
 - **M**: Merge selected edge vertices to their center and rebuild affected faces.
 - **L**: Expand a selected edge into an edge loop on quad geometry, or expand a selected surface-line point/segment to its connected guide shape.
+- **C**: Expand a selected geometry rim edge into the closed contour around its coplanar opening or surface boundary.
 - **[ / ]**: Move selected edge vertices vertically by one grid step.

+Use **L** to follow a quad strip.
+Use **C** to follow a boundary: selecting one edge of a door, window, arch, or irregular opening selects its complete closed contour.

+For a fitted insert, select one rim edge, press **C**, then **L** to select the corresponding contour through the opening depth. **Create Fitted Geometry** turns those contours and the reveal band between them into a separate capped Geometry Object without changing the wall.

 When edge or vertex edits create a concave or non-planar face, Eldiron automatically resolves the affected face into triangles so the mesh remains valid.